EllaKaye/penguins-datasets-r/README.md

 - `"./analysis/Gorman_2014_reproduction.Rmd"`: A computational notebook reproducing Tables 1 and 2 from Gorman *et. al.* (2014)
 - `"./analysis/Gorman_2014_reproduction.html"`: The result of rendering the above-mentioned notebook to html

-It is our intention to upload this project to Zenodo, to create a DOI, that can then be referenced in `penguins.Rd` when the data is incorporated into base R.
+The repo is uploaded to Zenodo, with DOI 10.5281/zenodo.14902740, and referenced in `penguins.Rd`.

 ## References